CwilsonBroad/Koblan_2020_In-Vivo-Adenine-Base-Editing-Corrects-Hutchinson-Gilford-Progeria-Syndrome/README.md

 run STAR1stPASS.sh

-### Align reads again using the splice table from the first STAR run:
+### Align reads again using the splice table from the first STAR pass:

 - The 1st pass of STAR will generate a table of splice sites.
 We will rerun star using the splice table generated during the first STAR run.